EVERYTHING WE KNOW IS WRONG – PART 1

 But back to my basic point: the Hawaii Rule did not originate in Hawaii at all.
 What we thought we knew about that Rule turns out to be wrong.
 What next?
 Is the Massachusetts Rule equally mislabeled?
 Tune in tomorrow…

 Scheckel v.
 NLI, Inc., 953 N.E.2d 133 (Ind.App.
 2011).
-Steve Scheckel owned a piece of property separated be a chain link fence from a plot belonging to NLI, Inc. Steve has a walkway paralleling the fence runs about five feet from the boundary line.
+Steve Scheckel owned a piece of property separated by a chain-link fence from a plot belonging to NLI, Inc. Steve has a walkway paralleling the fence that runs about five feet from the boundary line.
 Steve had previously owned both his land and the NLI property, and – when he had – a tree grew on the NLI property near the fence.
 After he sold the land to NLI, the tree continued to grow, as trees are wont to do, until it grew into the fence and its roots grew under the walkway, leaving the gate in the fence unusable and the walkway badly cracked and buckled.
 Steve spent $2,500 fixing the mess.

-Steve complained to NLI about the damage, but the corporation took no any action.
+Steve complained to NLI about the damage, but the corporation took no action.
 He then sued NLI for negligence and nuisance in small claims court.
 The court found for NLI on the grounds that while the size and placement of the tree damaged the fence and walkway, a landowner is not liable for harm caused beyond property boundaries by a natural condition of the land.

 Held: The Court of Appeals reversed, and ordered that the trial court find NLI liable.